 It’s important to watch for these biases when working with value-added resellers (VARs), systems integrators, and license consultants that simply tend to apply Oracle’s “best practices” (which aren’t always best) without question.
 This might not be a “wrong” way to do things, and employing these methods might have some benefits; Oracle audits will run smoothly, and everything will work as intended.
 But, on the downside (and it’s not a small downside), these methods are unlikely to be the most efficient, and, in our experience, they’ll rarely be the least expensive.

 When selecting a partner or consultant, it’s key to ensure there are no potential conflicts of interest.
-It’s worth noting that LicenseFortress has made a business decision to never align with Oracle, eliminating this as a potential concern.
-When we offer license advice, it is based on the customer’s best interest unlike Oracle partners, who we understand, are expected to treat Oracle policy as a contractual obligation.
+It’s worth noting that LicenseFortress has made a business decision never to align with Oracle, eliminating this as a potential concern.
+When we offer license advice, it is based on the customer’s best interest, unlike Oracle partners, who we understand, are expected to treat Oracle policy as a contractual obligation.